featuring HR Business Partner Shannon Curtis

 Hierarchical Culture: Emphasizes stability and governance

-A company values and culture are no longer defined by only the employer.
+A company's values and culture are no longer defined by only the employer.
 Today’s job candidates are also evaluating potential employers for their mission, values, and culture.

 As an employer, here are three ways to define and demonstrate your company’s values and workplace culture to job candidates: